-Creating a CTE-LDT GuardPoint
+Creating an LDT GuardPoint

 This section describes two scenarios: